Exiv2/exiv2/msvc64/ReadMe.txt

 Updated: 2010-12-12

 Work in progress.
-1) Working.
+1) Working
-   Build 32 bit and 64bit builds of exiv2 (and libraries exiv2lib,expat,zlib,xmpsdk) in 32bit and 64bits.
+   Build 32 bit and 64bit builds of exiv2.exe (and libraries exiv2lib,expat,zlib,xmpsdk) in 32bit and 64bits.
-   Builds with VS2005, 2008 and 2010
+   Builds with VS2005, 2008 and 2010.

-2) TODO:
+2) TODO (in priority order)
-   Provide support for zlib1.2.5
+   a) Provide support for zlib1.2.5
-   Use .psprop files to hold "common" project settings for all projects Test Applications (exifprint etc)
+   b) Use .vsprop files to hold "common" project settings
+   c) Build sample/test applications (exifprint etc)

 Robin Mills
 http://clanmills.com